dgaines2/vasp_manager/README.md

 1. Create a calculations folder where you'd like to run your calculations.
 Each subfolder of `calculations/` should have a unique name and contain a `POSCAR`.
-A sample method of creating the calculations folder from a `pandas.DataFrame` is available in `run_vasp_calculations.py`, and an example calculations folder is provided in `calculations/`.
+A sample method of creating the calculations folder from a `json` with names and cifs is available in `run_vasp_calculations.py`, and an example calculations folder is provided in `calculations/`.
 2. Configure `computing_config.json` and place it in the `calculations/` directory.
-You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, your `allocation` and a `vasp_module` (VASP 6 recommended).
+You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, your `allocation` and a `vasp_module` (VASP 6 strongly recommended).
 As of now, only Perlmutter at NERSC and QUEST at Northwestern University are supported.
 Any other SLURM based supercomputers can be easily added, but modifications could be made for other queue management systems.
 3. If desired, make modifications to `calc_config.json`.
 This must also be placed in the `calculations/` directory.
 Each mode has its own configuration settings with sensible defaults, but these can be easily customized by the user.
     * To include spin polarization, set `"ispin": "auto"` in `calc_config.json`.
 With this setting, all elements with valence *d* or *f* electrons will start with initial magnetic moments of 5 and 7
-      $\mu_B$. `VaspManager` also accepts an additional argument `magmom_per_atom_cutoff` which defaults to 0.
+    $\mu_B$, respectively. `VaspManager` also accepts an additional argument `magmom_per_atom_cutoff` which defaults to 0.
 If this argument is passed, `rlx` calculations that finish with a magmom per atom less than this value with be re-run without spin polarization.
 This argument only affects `rlx` calculations, and the spin setting for following `static`, `bulkmod`, or `elastic` calculations is inferred from the final `rlx` calculation.

 The module logger is also made available for information and debugging and can be accessed through `logging.getLogger("vasp_manager")`.

 ### Notes

-* *I strongly recommend using `VASP6` instead of `VASP5`.*

 * *The current implementation has only been tested on Linux and Mac OS.*
 * *At this point, KPOINT generation is handled through the KSPACING tag in the INCAR, but future versions will be able to specify KPPRA or a manual grid instead.
 Spin-orbit coupling calculations and DFT+U are also not currently supported.*

-* *For those using Quest, I recommend using you own pre-compiled version of `VASP` rather than the quest `VASP` module.
+* *For those using Quest, I recommend using you own pre-compiled version of
+* `VASP`
+rather than the Quest `VASP` module.
 For those in the Wolverton Group, consider using the `quest-hotfix` branch.*

 \\\ TODO: Implement `band-structure` calculations and possibly `phonopy`